veraloes/android-recruitment-test/README.md

 * Download albums from the endpoint [`/albums/{id}`](https://jsonplaceholder.typicode.com/albums/2) for `ids` that are in the downloaded photos (field: `albumId`).
 You can use `RawAlbum` model.
 * Download users from the endpoint [`/users/{id}`](https://jsonplaceholder.typicode.com/users/3) for `ids` that are in the downloaded albums (field: `userId`).
 You can use `RawUser` model.
 * filter data by name
-* check internet connection on MainActivity
+* check internet connection after 10 minutes after app start
 * display details on details screen
 * limit results to 100 on one page
 * use `R.id.search` to filter data by `title` and `albumTitle` in `RecyclerView`.